skial/back-to-basics/rustlang/modules/readme.md

     ⨽   main.rs
     ⨽   <module name>/mod.rs
   ```
-- Each nested directory needs a `mod.rs` if it has modules, to make the directory accessible. ?
+- Each nested directory needs a `mod.rs` if it has modules you want to access, to make the directory accessible. _?_

 ## Type Limit